- All the Money in the World (Dec 2, 2008) co-authored with Peter W. Bernstein

 - de Kooning: An American Master (2004) co-authored with Mark Stevens (Pulitzer Prize, 2011)

 Annalyn Swan is a native Mississippian from Biloxi who now lives in New York City.
 She graduated from Princeton University with a B. A. majoring in English in 1973 and attended the University of Cambridge on a Marshall scholarship in 1975.

-Swan is married to Mark Stevens and together they co-authored de Kooning: An American Master, a non-fiction work which was chosen as one of the ten best books of 2005 by The New York Times Book Review and which won a Pulitzer Prize and a National Book Critics Circle Award the same year.
+Swan is married to Mark Stevens and they have two children.
+They co-authored de Kooning: An American Master, a non-fiction work that was chosen as one of the ten best books of 2005 by The New York Times Book Review and that won a Pulitzer Prize and a National Book Critics Circle Award the same year.